Kenney's claim that carbon tax damaged Alberta economy refuted in court documents | CBC News

-Kenney's claim that carbon tax damaged Alberta economy refuted in court documents
+Kenney's claim carbon tax damaged Alberta economy is refuted in court documents

-NDP’s Climate Leadership Plan had marginal effect on GDP growth, government analysis shows
+NDP’s Climate Leadership Plan had marginal effect on GDP growth, analysis shows

 During the provincial election, and on many occasions since, the government of Premier Jason Kenney has claimed the NDP government's carbon tax damaged Alberta's economy.